Baker’s Cyst Care Without Surgery in Kuala Lumpur

 - Discomfort in the legs or knee

 The most common symptom of a Baker’s Cyst is swelling and discomfort, but these are often alleviated once the underlying issue is addressed.
-If left untreated, complications may arise, including the rupture of the cyst.
+If left unattended, complications may arise, including the rupture of the cyst.
 A ruptured Baker’s Cyst can cause sharp, sudden discomfort, redness at the back of the knee, and a sensation of water running down the leg.

 Can Surgery Repair a Cyst in the Knee?